Data quality statement: News media in Australia series

 Digital News Report (Reuters Institute for the Study of Journalism)

 The University of Canberra’s News and Media Research Centre collects data annually about Australian news consumption trends, as part of a global study conducted by the Reuters Institute for the Study of Journalism at Oxford University.
-The 2024 Digital News Report was the Reuters Institute’s 13th edition.
+The 2025 Digital News Report was the Reuters Institute’s 14th edition.

 The Australian data is collected using an online questionnaire, with the sample drawn from an online panel of adult Australians.
 The report captures information about which platforms and news brands Australians most trust and rely upon, including use of social media platforms used for news.

-The data is a key input to indicator 6 (trust and impact) of the Framework.
+The data is a key input to Indicator 6 (trust and impact) of the framework.